StackOverChad/Hospital_Appointment_booking/README.md

 2. routes/: API route definitions
 3. models/: Database models/schemas
 4. middleware/: Custom middleware
-5. healthcare-backend/: [Explain what this folder is for]
 ```bash
 **Important:** If you have an `.env.example` file, make sure it's *not* listed in your `.gitignore` (or is explicitly un-ignored with `!.env.example`).
 ```